Envirometrix/PredictiveSoilMapping/main.md

 just a single day snapshot of surface reflectance.
-Computing temporal signatures of the land surface requires a large investment of time (comparable to the generation of climatic images vs temporary weather maps), but it is possibly the only way to represent the cumulative influence of living organisms on soil formation [@Hengl2017SoilGrids250m].
+Computing temporal signatures of the land surface requires a large investment of time (comparable to the generation of climatic images vs temporary weather maps), but it is possibly the only way to effectively represent the cumulative influence of living organisms on soil formation [@Hengl2017SoilGrids250m].

 Typical operations to prepare soil covariates for PSM thus include: